 You might be able to consolidate your housing debt into just one loan.

 Second mortgages often have high interest rates, or variable rates with the ability to go higher.
-You could cut your current and future interest costs by refinancing into a single mortgage with a good rate.
+You might cut your current and future interest costs by refinancing into a single mortgage with a good rate.

 9. If you want to buy out a co-owner